agiza/serverless-budget/README.md

 ## Why

 I got tired of saving receipts and manually updating a spreadsheet, and I didn't like the mobile interface for Google Sheets.
+We also found other personal finance apps to be too complex or inaccurate.

 I think this approach is a bit simpler, as now I can